Full question:

 Answer:

-A landlord may only deduct from the security deposit for unpaid rent, certain unpaid real estate tax increases, and damage beyond reasonable wear and tear done to the apartment.
-You should have received a form at the beginning of the tenancy to fill out describing the condition of the apartment, so this should help you determine whether there was any damage.
-If you do not think that any of these factors apply to you, you can go to small claims court if the deposit is under $2,000, or contact the Consumer Protection Division of the Office of the Massachusetts Attorney General for a free mediation service.
+A landlord can only deduct from your security deposit for unpaid rent, certain unpaid real estate tax increases, or damage beyond normal wear and tear.
+You should have received a form at the start of your tenancy that describes the apartment's condition, which can help you assess any claims of damage.
+If you believe none of these reasons apply, you can take your case to small claims court if the deposit is under two thousand dollars, or you can contact the Consumer Protection Division of the Office of the Massachusetts Attorney General for free mediation services.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.